 Vitamin C and skincare – what you need to know

-Vitamin C seems to be everywhere in skincare these days, promising so many benefits that it’s hard to keep track.
+Vitamin C seems to be everywhere in skincare these days, promising a plethora of benefits.
 Skin texture, scarring, aging and dullness are complaints that vitamin C claims to tackle in one shot.

-But what can this holy grail product actually do for us, and what should we look out for to make sure we’re getting the best from our creams and serums?
+But what can this holy grail product actually do for us?
+We reveal what you need to know and explain what to look for to when buying vitamin C skincare.

 Vitamin C and skincare

 Vitamin C is a powerful antioxidant.
 We often think about antioxidants in terms of what we eat, but they can be extremely effective in our skin care too.
 Antioxidants help to fight the highly reactive free radicals.
 These damage our cells and cause signs of premature ageing.
 Applying vitamin C topically helps in a similar way, combatting aggressors like pollution and its visible damage.

 It also helps with signs of sun damage.
 Not only does vitamin C reduce the appearance of sunspots and surface pigmentation, it can also help prevent new ones.
 When used with suncream, vitamin C can provide the skin with better protection from UV rays.

 Vitamin C’s acidic qualities are also handy for rejuvenating dull and tired skin.
 Its acidity boosts the production of collagen and elastin in the skin, both proteins that can make your face appear firm and plump.

 There are some challenges when adding vitamin C into skincare.
 The main one is that, naturally, vitamin C is very unstable.
 It reacts readily to sunlight and the air, which both make it less effective.
 Vitamin C should be colourless or a very pale straw colour.
 If it looks like it’s browning, this usually means it will have oxidised and lost its potency.
 Look out for products packaged in opaque and dark glass as these will protect the product against excess oxidisation.
 You can store it away from direct sunlight to help with this too.